 The “Display Name” for an account is the name which will appear on the PC2 Scoreboard; this can be set to any desired value (such as the name of the team’s school, or the team member’s names).
 The “Password” and “Verify Password” fields can be used to set any desired password for the account.

+The “Permissions/Abilities” area on the right side of the Edit Account screen identifies the “permissions” associated with the selected account.
+Checking the box next to a permission grants that permission to the account; unchecking the box denies that permission for that account.
+Permissions can also be enabled and disabled using YAML load files; see the chapter on Configuring the Contest via Configuration Files and the PC2 Wiki page on YAML configuration at https://github.com/pc2ccs/pc2v9/wiki/YAML-Contest-Configuration for further details.

-The Permission “Shown on scoreboard displays” checkbox determines whether a team account will be considered in computing the scoreboard standings; if there are some team accounts which will not be used then you should uncheck their “Shown on scoreboard displays” checkboxes – otherwise they will appear on the scoreboard as teams which have solved no problems.
+One permission of particular note is the “Shown on scoreboard displays” permission, which determines whether a team account will be considered in computing the scoreboard standings; if there are some team accounts which will not be used then you should uncheck their “Shown on scoreboard displays” checkboxes – otherwise they will appear on the scoreboard as teams which have solved no problems.
 Note that the “Shown on scoreboard displays” checkbox only determines whether a team appears on the scoreboard; teams which are not shown on the scoreboard can still log in, submit runs, and otherwise participate in the contest.
 This is designed to allow “guest” or other “non-competitive” teams to participate.
 (To prohibit any activity from a team account, change the account password or uncheck the “Login” Permission checkbox)

 The “Group” field is used to associate accounts with different “regions” or “groups”.
 This is used in conjunction with the PC2 scoreboard for displaying rankings of different subgroups (see the chapter on the PC2 Scoreboard for further details).

-Note that PC2 accounts are unrelated to any user accounts which may otherwise exist on the systems being used for the contest (for example, user accounts provided by the operating system).
+The “Alias” field can be used to assign an arbitrary alias to a team.
+Judge accounts can be configured such that aliases (rather than real team names or numbers) appear on judge client displays to ensure team anonymity during the judging process.

+The “Scoring Adjustment” field can be used to apply a scoring bias to a particular team (this might be desired, for example, if a team started the contest late).
+The value specified in a team’s Scoring Adjustment is automatically added to that team’s penalty points on the PC2 scoreboard.

 In a multi-site contest, newly created PC2 accounts are automatically distributed throughout the entire system, including across multiple remote sites.
 As previously noted, accounts are “site-specific”.
 Note also, however, that accounts at different sites are numbered using the same sequence; the first team account at Site 1 is called “team1”, and the first team account at Site 2 is also called “team1”, etc..
 Accounts are therefore identified by always giving both the Site number and the Team number, as in “Site1Team1”, which is a different account from “Site2Team1”.